w3f/Grants-Program/applications/msai.md

 ## Future Plans
-Adding Homomorphic Encryption (HE) [11][12] is an emerging technique that allows data to be processed in encrypted form and would be suitable for medical data sharing Extension module to connect to NHS app and other health systems around the work.
+Full implementation of w3 solid pos API
-Already negotiated with NHS Heal app team
+Adding Homomorphic Encryption (HE) is an emerging technique that allows data to be processed in encrypted form and would be suitable for medical data sharing Extension module to connect to NHS app and other health systems around the work.
 Offchain bridger for faster processing in case of trusted thirdparties Promotion through parternships with private and public clinics Promotion will be through coin giveaways on the side chain once accepted on Kusama or mainnet Polkadot or alternative chain.